mi3nts/decisiontreeBinning/README.md

 # Data-Driven EEG Band Discovery with Decision Trees

-Software implementation of the EEG band discovery method described in the (unpublished) paper: Data-Driven EEG Band Discovery with Decision Trees.
+Software implementation of the EEG band discovery method described in the paper: Data-Driven EEG Band Discovery with Decision Trees.
 The method determinines the best EEG bands for a given dataset using a two-part approach.
 First, a decision tree-based technique is used to estimate the optimal frequency band boundaries for reproducing the signal's power spectrum for a every possible number of bands.
 Then, the optimal number of bands is determined using an AIC-inspired quality score that balances goodness-of-fit with a small band count.

 ## Getting Started
 Software was written in Python 3.7.4.
 To get started clone this repo and install the requirements via the following command.